drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # G

-#### GSA=Giant Squishy Abstraction
+#### GSA--Giant Squishy Abstraction
-GSAs (e.g.,  "technology," "human nature," "society," etc.) are enemies of precision and clarity.
+GSAs (*technology, human nature, society, the youth of today, this modern age*, etc.) are enemies of precision and clarity.
 They are huge abstract concepts that are, necessarily, almost impossible to wrestle with in most of your projects.
 How might you refine, clarify, and refocus?

 # H